 - HIST 6304 (3).
 MODERN AMERICA, 1929-PRESENT.
 A reading course that covers major issues in modern American history from the onset of the Great Depression roughly to the present day. - HIST 6305 (3).
 COLLOQUIUM: THE HISPANIC SOUTHWEST.
 This readings seminar introduces graduate students to ways that scholars have interpreted the Southwest's Hispanic past under Spain and Mexico, and the ongoing Hispanic presence in the region after 1848. - HIST 6308 (3).
 SEMINAR IN AMERICAN HISTORY.
 An examination of major topics in American history. - HIST 6309 (3).
 SEMINAR IN NORTH AMERICAN BORDERLANDS.
 Study of the historiography of the social interactions among varied peoples along the native, imperial, and national borders of the North American continent, particularly those shaping the United States. - HIST 6310 (3).
 SEMINAR ON THE AMERICAN WEST.
 Introduction to the historiography of the American West and its contested meanings. - HIST 6312 (3).
 SEMINAR ON NATIVE AMERICAN HISTORY.
 Introduction to the historiography of Native Americans in United States history. - HIST 6315 (3).
 GLOBAL/COMPARATIVE HISTORY.
 A colloquium exploring various techniques of research and analysis used by contemporary scholars to investigate major historical problems from a global or comparative perspective. - HIST 6316 (3).
 COMPARISONS OF WORLD-HISTORICAL BORDERLANDS.
 A comparative study of borderlands in distinct regions. - HIST 6317 (3).
 FRONTIERS OF SPANISH HISTORY, 218 B.C.-A.D.
 1492.
-Multicultural interaction across several kinds of frontier in premodern Spanish history, from the Second Punic War to the unifying reign of the Catholic kings. - HIST 6321 (3).
+Multicultural interaction across several kinds of frontier in premodern Spanish history, from the Second Punic War to the unifying reign of the Catholic kings. - HIST 6318 (3).
+SEMINAR IN TEMPORAL HISTORY.
+Interdisciplinary seminar that covers three interrelated themes: the mental and somatic experience time, the measurement and regulation of time. and the influence of temporal ideologies and habits of mind. - HIST 6321 (3).
 SEMINAR: GLOBAL/COMPARATIVE HISTORY.
 An examination of major topics in global/comparative history. - HIST 6322 (3).
 READINGS IN HISTORY.
 Directed readings on specific problems or themes formulated by the student with faculty guidance. - HIST 6323 (3).
 READINGS IN HISTORY.
 Directed readings on specific problems or themes formulated by the student with faculty guidance. - HIST 6325 (3).
 READINGS: NEW SPAIN AND MEXICO.
 A readings seminar designed to address main themes and historiographical issues in the history of Mexico since the 16th century.
 Prerequisite: Reading knowledge of Spanish. - HIST 6326 (3).
 MEXICAN-AMERICAN HISTORIOGRAPHY OF THE SOUTHWEST.
-An examination of the historiography on Mexican Americans, focusing on the relationship between their ethnic identity and the Southwest. - HIST 6327 (3).
+An examination of the historiography of Mexican Americans, focusing on the relationship between their ethnic identity and the Southwest. - HIST 6327 (3).
 RESEARCH ON THE SOUTHWEST AS A REGION. - HIST 6332 (3).
 PROBLEMS IN U.S. FOREIGN RELATIONS.
-Major problems in American foreign relations from the revolutionary era to the present. - ${\bf HIST~6338~(3).~PROBLEMS~IN~UNITED~STATES~HISTORY.~}$ Major problems in American history. - HIST 6343 (3).
+Major problems in American foreign relations from the revolutionary era to the present. - HIST 6338 (3).
+PROBLEMS IN UNITED STATES HISTORY.
+Major problems in American history. - HIST 6343 (3).
 PROBLEMS IN MODERN GERMAN HISTORY.
 Selected issues in the history of the German-speaking peoples from the Reformation to World War II. - HIST 6344 (3).
 PROBLEMS IN MODERN GERMAN HISTORY.
 Selected issues in the history of the German-speaking peoples from the Reformation to World War II. - HIST 6347 (3).
 PROBLEMS IN EUROPEAN HISTORY.
 Directed readings. - HIST 6348 (3).
 PROBLEMS IN EUROPEAN HISTORY.
 Directed readings. - HIST 6349 (3).
 PROBLEMS IN MEDIEVAL HISTORY.
 Directed readings and analyses of selected medieval documents and secondary bibliography. - HIST 6350 (3).
 PROBLEMS IN MEDIEVAL HISTORY.
-Directed readings and analyses of selected medieval documents and secondary bibliography. - HIST 6352 (3).
-PROBLEMS IN MEDIEVAL SPANISH HISTORY.
+Directed readings and analyses of selected medieval documents and secondary bibliography.

+HIST 6352 (3).
+PROBLEMS MEDIEVAL SPANISH HISTORY.
 Directed readings and analyses of selected medieval Spanish documents and secondary bibliography.